-For those concerned about how they are going to pay their rent, or for those with any other worries around their current rental situation, our Rental Wellbeing Helpline provides expert support to help alleviate your rental concerns with practical advice and guidance.
+For those tenants that are concerned about how they are going to pay their rent, or have any other worries around their current rental situation, our Rental Wellbeing Helpline provides expert support to help alleviate your rental concerns with practical advice and guidance.

 The helpline is multifaceted to support the many different areas of life impacted by renting, including access to a free legal helpline to receive advice on any legal or debt related matters, as well as a free counselling and health information service for those who may be suffering with their mental or physical wellbeing.